Fig 1

 either side of a depressed groove that extends from the nose to between the eyes.

 the interfemoral membrane that stretches between its two legs.
-Its wings are
+When

 This species occurs in southern Myanmar, southern Thailand, Peninsular Malaysia, Singapore